-After completing an extensive analysis of the available data and community input, the top community health needs were identified by MCHS in St. James.
-Mayo Clinic will address the following prioritized areas:
+After completing an extensive analysis of available data and community input, the top community health needs were identified by MCHS in Fairmont.
+Each of these focus areas is equally important, however, they have been ranked by priority:

 - 1. Mental health

 - 2. Substance abuse

 - 3. Chronic disease and obesity